raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

   long-lived (i.e., minutes or hours, rather than seconds).
 - Either end of the connection may initiate messages to the other.

 A "DSO Session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
-This is distinct from a DNS-over-TCP session as described in RC7766.
+This is distinct from a DNS-over-TCP session as described in the previous specification for DNS over TCP {{!RFC7766}}.

 A "DSO Session" is terminated when the underlying connection is closed.
 The underlying connection can be closed in two ways.